alphagov/datagovuk-visual-regression-tests/README.md

 - `npm run setup:publisher`: Creates 2 test publishers
 - `npm run setup:harvest`: Creates a harvest source using the [mock harvest source](https://github.com/alphagov/ckan-mock-harvest-sources) URL and triggers the source to generate 2 datasets with a series of resources
 - `npm run setup:organogram`: Creates an organogram dataset aka: a dataset with it's schema/vocabulary set to one of the 2 "organisation structure" options, and 2 resources: one without a source specified and one with.
-This is done due to a seperate view being produced in the edit resource page if the dataset it's being built for is an organogram dataset.
+This is done due to a separate view being produced in the edit resource page if the dataset it's being built for is an organogram dataset. **Please note:** The organogram datasets produced by this script aren't included in the datagovuk test data, however it is required to run the VRT.
+It is therefore recommended that even if you're able to run the above commands from datagovuk, you at least run this command specifically.

 As part of the setup script, the env variables `STANDARD_RESOURCE`, `ORGANOGRAM_RESOURCE_NO_SOURCE` and `ORGANOGRAM_RESOURCE_SOURCE_SPECIFIED` will be auto generated.
 You can also run this function as a standalone command by running: